knative/docs/docs/serving/spec/knative-api-specification-1.0.md

    </td>
    <td>The <code>percent</code> is optionally used to specify the percentage of requests which should be allocated from the main Route domain name to the specified <code>revisionName</code> or <code>configurationName</code>.
 <p>
-To indicate that percetage based routing is to be used, at least one <code>traffic</code> section have a non-zero <code>percent</code> value, and all values MUST sum to 100.
+To indicate that percentage based routing is to be used, at least one <code>traffic</code> section MUST have a non-zero <code>percent</code> value, and all values MUST sum to 100.
 Note, a missing <code>precent</code> value implies zero.
    </td>
    <td>OPTIONAL
    </td>